 Dental Implant Surgery in Tucson

-Keeping your teeth healthy and strong is important, however, it is not always possible to retain your natural teeth.
+Keeping your teeth healthy and strong is important, it is not always possible to retain your natural teeth.
 Sometimes they become full of infection, for example, or are too injured or damaged to save.
 When this happens, you will need to look into finding a replacement tooth that will look natural and also work well.
 Do not forget that we use our teeth for vital things like speaking and eating – you might be surprised at what a big difference a missing tooth can make in these activities!
-Do not worry, however, because there are certainly options available to help you find the replacement tooth to best suit your needs and your lifestyle.
+Do not worry, because there are certainly options available to help you find the replacement tooth to best suit your needs and your lifestyle.
 Today’s replacement teeth are functional as well as looking great aesthetically.
 This is especially true if you decide to go with a dental implant as your replacement option.

 What are dental implants?